nadinesk/book-api/README.md

 # Overview

 This is the back-end for The BookCrowd app.
-The back-end code is [here](https://github.com/nadinesk/book-client).
+The front-end code is [here](https://github.com/nadinesk/book-client).

 The BookCrowd crowdsources books that other users have enjoyed, to give others ideas for new books to read.